 Horsepower is a fictitious concept based on the assumption that a horse can move a 33,000 pound object 1 foot per minute (33,000 lb-ft/min).
-Horsepower itself is not actually measurable by any instrument; it is calculated by measuring the torque at a particular angular velocity (speed).
-In the case of engines, this would refer to rotations per minute (RPM) of the crankshaft.
+Horsepower itself is not actually measurable by any instrument; it is calculated by measuring the torque at a particular angular velocity.
+In the case of reciprocating engines, this would refer to rotations per minute (RPM) of the crankshaft.
 By measuring the torque and RPM, horsepower is then calculated using the following formula:

 Horsepower = (torque x RPM)/5,252

-Engine Horsepower/Torque vs Drive Wheel Horsepower/Torque
+Engine Horsepower & Torque vs Drive Wheel Horsepower & Torque

 There's also torque multiplication through the drivetrain that must be considered.
 For example, an engine producing 600 lb-ft of torque at a particular RPM through a 2:1 transmission ratio and 3.73:1 rear differential ratio actually produces, disregarding all parasitic losses, 4,476 lb-ft of torque at the drive wheels (600 x 2 x 3.73).
 Up-shifting the transmission to a 1:1 ratio reduces the torque multiplication and our vehicle now only experiences 2,238 lb-ft of torque at the drive wheels (600 x 1 x 3.73).

-Torque multiplication through the drivetrain is a form of mechanical advantage that allows the engine to overcome greater resistive forces, such as those experienced when trying to bring a relatively heavy load up to speed.
-An important use of a vehicle dynamometer is to identify engine performance characteristics while taking into consideration drivetrain losses.
+Torque multiplication through the drivetrain is a form of mechanical advantage that allows the engine to overcome greater resistive forces, such as those experienced when trying to bring a heavy load up to speed.
+An important use of a vehicle dynamometer is to identify engine performance characteristics while taking into consideration drivetrain factors.
 Thus, correction factors are used in order to negate all torque multiplication through the drivetrain and deliver real-world engine horsepower and torque figures.

 What Does Horsepower Actually Tell us About an Engine?